Auckland power out: Power, traffic lights out in CBD, Britomart closed

 Britomart train station was forced to close and multiple traffic lights stopped working.

 Power was restored to Britomart soon after 1.30pm - but it could take until 3pm for normal services to resume.
+Vector said at 1.45pm that power had returned to the CBD.

 Vector said at 1.45pm that power had been restored to the CBD, though parts of Parnell were not fixed.